dmikusa/paketo-arm64/README.md

     For example: `./reset.sh paketo-buildpacks/java 6.4.0`.
 This will reset the working directory to the 6.4.0 version.
 If this fails, like if new buildpacks have been introduced, then you should run `clone.sh` instead.
 Running `clone.sh` is similar but wipes and results in a fresh working directory.

 6. [create-builder.sh](https://github.com/dmikusa-pivotal/paketo-arm64/blob/main/create-builder.sh) can be used to generate a `builder.toml` and create a builder image.
 This works by generating a builder.toml based on the information passed into it and what's in the referenced composite buildpack's `buildpack.toml` file.
 This requires a lot of input so see [this section](#create-a-builder) for details on running it.

+## Updating to new versions - manual process

+1. For each file in `arm64-toml`
+   1. Pull the latest version of the buildpack.toml
+   2. Do a diff and update the dependencies and the SHA values for ARM64/aarch64 versions

+2. Update `.github/workflows/paketo-arm64` versions for builder and lifecycle